Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/AppCreationScripts/Steps.md

    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

 </details>

+### Choose the Azure AD tenant where you want to create your applications

+As a first step you'll need to:

+1. Sign in to the [Azure portal](https://portal.azure.com).
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.

 ### Register the service app (TodoListAPI)